 • Teams new to BDD or Behave may face a steep learning curve.
 This learning curve can be in terms of programming in Python or Gherkin syntax.

-• Although Gherkin syntax is designed to be readable by non-technical users, writing effective and maintainable Gherkin scenarios often require a deep understanding of both the domain and the technical implementation.
+• Although Gherkin syntax is designed to be readable by non-technical users, writing effective and maintainable Gherkin scenarios often requires a deep understanding of both the domain and the technical implementation.
 Non-technical stakeholders may struggle to write or understand scenarios without significant guidance.
 This defeats the purpose of using Behave to bridge communication gaps.

 • There’s a dependency on programmers to write step definitions.
 Gherkin alone is not enough.